Wayne Williams: Arrest and trial

 Williams was arrested on June 21, 1981, for the murders of Cater and Payne.
 His trial began on January 6, 1982, in Fulton County.
-During the two-month trial, prosecutors matched to a number of victims nineteen sources of fibers from Williams's home and car: his bedspread, bathroom, gloves, clothes, carpets, dog, and an unusual trilobal carpet fiber.
+During the two-month trial, prosecutors matched to a number of victims nineteen sources of fibers from Williams' home and car: his bedspread, bathroom, gloves, clothes, carpets, dog, and an unusual trilobal carpet fiber.
 Other evidence included witness testimony that placed Williams with several victims while they were alive, and inconsistencies in his accounts of his whereabouts.
-Williams had also lied about when the carpet was installed in his home, claiming it was installed in 1968 (which would undermine the testimony of prosecution experts, who said it was a rare type not manufactured until the 1970s) only for it to be discovered that the company that manufactured the carpet did not even exist until 1971.
+Williams had also lied about when the carpet was installed in his home, claiming it was installed in 1968 (which would undermine the testimony of prosecution experts, who said it was a rare type not manufactured until the 1970s) only for it to be discovered that the company that manufactured the carpet did not exist until 1971.
 Williams took the stand in his own defense but alienated the jury by becoming angry and combative.
 After twelve hours of deliberation, the jury found him guilty on February 27 of the murders of Cater and Payne.
 He received two consecutive life sentences.
-After Williams became a suspect, the killings stopped.
+After Williams became a suspect, the killings in Atlanta stopped.

 In the late 1990s, Williams filed a habeas corpus petition and requested a retrial.
 Butts County Superior Court judge Hal Craig denied his appeal.
 Georgia Attorney General Thurbert Baker said that "although this does not end the appeal process, I am pleased with the results in the habeas case" and that his office will "continue to do everything possible to uphold the conviction."
 In early 2004, Williams sought a retrial again, with his attorneys arguing that law enforcement officials covered up evidence of involvement by the Ku Klux Klan, and that carpet fibers purportedly linking him to the crimes would not stand up to scientific scrutiny.
 A federal judge rejected the request for retrial on October 17, 2006.

 Aftermath

 Williams was never tried for any of the Atlanta Child Murders.
 However, police attributed twenty-two other deaths, including those of eighteen minors, to Williams.

 Williams is serving his sentence at Telfair State Prison.
-In November 2019, Williams was again denied parole.
+In November 2019, he was again denied parole.
 He will next be eligible for parole in November 2027.